cgwire/kitsu/docs/getting-started-production/README.md

 ![Global View Episode](../img/getting-started/global_view_episode_retake.png)

- If you unfold an episode, you will see the percentage of each take and the evolution of the retakes VS validattion.
+ If you unfold an episode, you will see the percentage of each take and the evolution of the retakes VS validation.

  It helps you to see the progress of each episode task per task.

 ![Global View Episode Unfold](../img/getting-started/global_view_episode_retake_detail.png)

  Usually, the first episodes have many retakes, but it should get better then.
- Something is wrong if you notice that a late episode still has many retakes.
-And you can speak about the issue with the director and the supervisor.
+ But, if late episodes still have many retakes, something must be fixed.
+It's time to discuss the issue with the director and the supervisor.

 The second option on the display of data is the **Status**.